sukhdeepg/notes/System/README.md

     - **Circuit Breaker:** Stop calling failing services temporarily

 The mental model: Think of timeouts as automatic "escape hatches" that keep our system responsive and prevent resource starvation when things go wrong.

+⚙️ Strangler Fig pattern
+The Strangler Fig Pattern is a strategy for incrementally refactoring a monolithic application into microservices by diverting traffic from the monolith to new services, piece by piece, until the monolith can be decommissioned.
+This approach minimizes risk during migration by allowing new functionalities to be built and tested independently, while the existing system remains operational.

+- Points:
+    - **Monolith:** The large, tightly coupled, legacy application being refactored.
+    - **New System/Microservices:** Smaller, independent services built to replace parts of the monolith's functionality.
+    - **Strangler Application/Facade:** An intermediary layer (e.g., a proxy, API gateway, or a new application) that intercepts requests intended for the monolith and routes them to either the monolith or the new services.
+    - **Incremental Migration:** The core principle of the pattern, where functionality is moved from the monolith to new services in small, manageable steps.
+    - **Traffic Diversion:** The process of routing specific requests away from the monolith and towards the new services.
+    - **Functionality Extraction:** Identifying a distinct business capability within the monolith to be extracted into a new service.
+    - **Decommissioning:** The final step where the original monolith is retired once all its functionality has been successfully migrated.
+    - **Reduced Risk:** By migrating incrementally, the impact of potential issues is localized to smaller parts of the system, rather than affecting the entire monolith.
+    - **Coexistence:** The monolith and the new services operate simultaneously during the migration period.
+    - **Non-Invasive:** The pattern allows for refactoring without requiring a complete rewrite or taking the entire system offline.